 The potential for source pathway receptor connectivity is firstly identified through GIS interrogation and detailed information is then provided on sites with connectivity.
-European sites that are located within a potential Zone of Influence of the Proposed Development are listed in Table 1 and presented in Figures 4 and 5 below.
-Spatial boundary data on the Natura 2000 network was extracted from the NPWS website (www.npws.ie) on 22 May 2023.
+European sites that are located within a potential Zone of Influence of the Proposed Development are presented in Figure 4 below.
+Spatial boundary data on the Natura 2000 network was extracted from the NPWS website (www.npws.ie) on 24 July 2023.
 This data was interrogated using GIS analysis to provide mapping, distances, locations and pathways to all sites of conservation concern including pNHAs, NHA and European sites.

-The nearest European sites to the Proposed Development is Charleville Wood SAC (Site Code 000571), approximately 1.6km to the west.
-The proposed development is situated in agricultural land adjacent to low density residential housing and an industrial park on the southern outskirts of Tullamore.
+The Proposed Development is located within the hydrological catchment of the River Liffey.
 A review of aerial photography, Ordnance Survey Ireland (OSI) mapping and OSI Geographical Information System (GIS) data for rivers and streams indicates that there are no notable surface water features onsite and no direct hydrological pathways to offsite surface water bodies.
-This was confirmed during fieldwork on habitat assessment on 17 October 2022.
+This was confirmed during fieldwork on habitat assessment on 26 April 2023.